unstoppabledomains/dev-docs/login-with-unstoppable/login-protocols/authorization-server.md

 The below fields are used to specify a public key that can be used for authentication.

 :::info
-It’s recommended that dApps support the web3 and oob methods at a minimum.
+It’s recommended that DApps support the web3 and oob methods at a minimum.
 :::

 | Field            | Description                                                                                                                                                                                                                                              |